OmerBentzi/La-Pasta-Website.github.io/README.md

 ## License

-This project is licensed under the [MIT License](https://opensource.org/licenses/MIT).
+This project is licensed under the MIT License

 ---